 I have also undertaken specific training in depression and anxiety as well as marriage and couples counselling.
-I have experience counselling and coaching where people are feeling worried, stressed or are unsure how to move forwards.
+I have experience counselling and coaching where people are feeling worried, stressed or are stuck and unsure how to move forwards.

 I am a member of the British Psychological Society, an Approved Counsellor of The Blackford Centre, and I am a registered member of the British Association of Counselling and Psychotherapists which mean I work within an ethical framework.